sumin-Ma/GALAMOST/docs/integration-npt.rst

 .. py:class:: Npt(all_info, group, comp_info_group, comp_info_all, T, P, tauT, tauP)

-   initializes a NPT thermostat object for a group of particles with system information, particle group, information computation for a group particles, information computation for all particles, temperature, pressure, tauT, tauP.
+   The constructor of a NPT thermostat object for a group of particles.

    :param AllInfo all_info: The system information.
    :param ParticleSet group: The group of particles.